Powered by

 Half wages

 Explaining the mathematics of legal and illegal mines, Mahesh says, “Earlier (when the mines became legal), ten-wheelers used to come from Bhopal.
 The filling used to be from 2500 to 3000… now the filling of trolleys is available only from 500 to 600.”
-Actually, these labourers have a team of 10 people.
+These labourers have a team of 10 people.
 Earlier, two and a half thousand rupees were distributed among these ten people.
 Now Rs 600 has to be distributed among 10 people.
 Apart from this, the labourers working here say that earlier many ten wheelers used to come.
 Here, they could earn more in the whole day.
 However, now only a few trolleys come throughout the day.

 “It has become difficult to make ends meet”